-Main methods of multiple myeloma diagnostics are:
+The main methods of multiple myeloma diagnostics are:

-Stage 2.
-Hemoglobin level is 85-100 g / l, the average degree of monoclonal protein production (IgG is 70-50 g / l for G-myeloma, IgA is 30-50 g / l for an A-myeloma), and urinary excretion of immunoglobulin light chains is between 4-12 g per day.
+- Stage 2.
+Hemoglobin level is 85-100 g/l, the average degree of monoclonal protein production (IgG is 70-50 g/l for G-myeloma, IgA is 30-50 g/l for an A-myeloma), and urinary excretion of immunoglobulin light chains is between 4-12 g per day.

-Stage 3.
-Hemoglobin level is less than 85 g / L, a high degree of generation of monoclonal protein (IgG is more than 70 g / l for a G-myeloma, IgA is more than 50 g / l for an A-myeloma), elevated blood calcium level, urinary excretion of the light chains of immunoglobulins is more than 12 g day, X-ray shows signs of multiple foci of destruction.
+- Stage 3.
+Hemoglobin level is less than 85 g/L, a high degree of generation of monoclonal protein (IgG is more than 70 g/l for a G-myeloma, IgA is more than 50 g/l for an A-myeloma), elevated blood calcium level, urinary excretion of the light chains of immunoglobulins is more than 12 g day, X-ray shows signs of multiple foci of destruction.

 Auto- and allotransplantation have their advantages and disadvantages.